 Parity is a form of error checking or data redundancy.
 In RAID, it typically consists of performing logical operations on two drives to generate parity data that’s stored on a third device.
 Suppose you add the contents of one drive to those of a second and store the results on a third.
 If drive one or two goes down, you can restore it by subtracting the contents of the remaining good drive from drive three.
 While this is just an analogy because parity uses logical XOR operations instead of actual binary addition, it illustrates how the concept can be extended to any number of grouped drives.

 Simply put, RAID mirroring consists of replicating one set of data on another identical device.
-As you write information to the main drive, another copy is written to the mirror, which enables recovery should the main drive fail.
+As you write information to the main drive, another copy is written to the mirror, which enables professional RAID recovery services to work on it should the main drive fail.
 Although it naturally increases the amount of time required to write data, mirroring lets you access data faster than one disk can retrieve it by getting parts from each device at top speeds.

 Disk striping takes a chunk of ordered data and splits it up into sections that are then stored on different drives in the array.
 By writing consecutive sections on different disks, you gain the ability to increase file access speeds by retrieving from each disk simultaneously.
 This method is not failure proof as it doesn’t include backup data, but it can be used in conjunction with other methods.